 Arts Administration Minor (XAAP)

-The mission of the Xavier Arts Administration Program (XAAP) minor is to teach students how to carry out administrative responsibilities in diverse arts organizations.
+The mission of the Xavier Arts Administration Program (XAAP) minor is to teach students how to carry out administrative responsibilities in diverse arts and cultural organizations.
 The XAAP minor consists of five three-credit hour classes, totaling fifteen credit hours to complete.
 No prerequisite courses are required.
-Students with a XAAP minor learn skills in not-for-profit arts leadership, artistic programming, oral communication, diversity, equity, inclusion, accessibility (DEIA) concepts, not-for-profit financial planning, not-for-profit fundraising and grant writing, arts marketing and digital ticketing systems.

 Courses for Non Majors

 Courses in these areas are available to fulfill the Creative Perspectives requirement.Art History